Skip to main content

 Create a self-signed certificate

-In general, you have a get a certificate from a certificate authority.
+In general, you have to get a certificate from a certificate authority.
 But you can self-sign a certificate for your own purpose.

 openssl genrsa -out ca.key 2048